Muzietto/es6-lambda-calculus/README.md

     def SUM = λx.λy.x+y --> SUM x = λy.x+y --> SUM x y = x+y // NB: "def" appears only in the first equation!!

 NB: things like `pippo*2` and `x+y` are used here just to give an idea of what function bodies are made for, but they are not legitimate.
 Actually, function bodies can host only precise λ-expressions.
-The most relevant function bodies contain __function applications__.
+The most relevant function bodies contain __function applications__

 #### why use EcmaScript 6?

-λ-calculus is generally done with paper and pencil or in esoteric niche languages; ES6 is a good-enough trade-off, because it runs in (almost) every browser and it allows a good approximation of λ-functions using its brand new [__arrow function expressions__](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions).
+λ-calculus is generally done with paper and pencil or in esoteric niche languages; ES6 is a good-enough trade-off, because it runs in (almost) every browser and it allows a good approximation of λ-functions using its brand new [__arrow function expressions__](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions)

-NB - as of 160322, arrow functions are implemented in released versions of Firefox, IE11 and Edge only, but widespread adoption seems underway.
+NB - as of 160322, arrow functions are implemented in released versions of Firefox, IE11 and Edge only, but widespread adoption seems underway

     // NB: this is valid ES6 syntax var IDENTITY = x => x;